TechEnthusiastSam/playstation-data-analysis/README.md

 LIMIT 10;
 ```

-These queries use aggregations, filtering and grouping to surface insights about sales performance, trends and publisher strength on PlayStation platforms.
-You can extend them with window functions or subqueries for deeper analysis.
+I used aggregations, filtering and grouping to surface insights about sales performance, trends and publisher strength on PlayStation platforms.

 ## Python Analysis (src/analysis.py)